Ilia/reel/README.md

 - [ ] If anything goes wrong, we need to email the user (cache didn't work, etc)
 - [ ] Cloud Watch event setup, so that cache is invoked at regular time
 - [ ] Break template.yaml into sub template for better maintenance
+- [x] Work out how to use pytest and create a unit test
 - [ ] Add tests, lots of tests
 - [x] Add various Env parameter (Prod, Stage, Dev)
 - [ ] Proper use of ENV parameter (Prod, Stage, Dev)
 - [ ] Add Output to template
-- [ ] Make LayerVersion work, need to read up on how to use it properly
+- [x] Make LayerVersion work, need to read up on how to use it properly
 - [x] CI/CD thru Github Actions
 - [ ] CI/CD thru CodeBuild/CodeDeploy/CodePipeline
 - [ ] Add versioning
+- [ ] Work out how to use Layer functions in tests
+- [ ] Work out how to trigger tests in CI/CD

+## Local Tests

+To run local tests:
+python3 -m venv .venv
+source .venv/bin/activate
+pip install --upgrade pip
+pip install -r test/requirements.txt python3 -m pytest tests/ -v

 ### Tips/Tricks/Hints